telerik/kendo-react-inputs/docs/slider/overview.md

 The Slider supports two modes of orientations&mdash;horizontal, which is the default one, and vertical, which can be applied by setting the `vertical` property to `true`.

-When used in its horizontal mode, the Slider component displays the smallest value to the left and the largest to the right.
-When used in its vertical mode, the Slider component displays the smallest value at the bottom and the largest at the top.
+In horizontal mode, the Slider component displays the smallest value to the left and the largest to the right.
+In vertical, the component displays the smallest value at the bottom and the largest at the top.

 ```html
   <div id="app"></div>